SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 New-PnPSite -Type Team -Title "Awesome Group" -Description "Awesome Group" -Alias "awesome-group"
 ```

-#### Provision a modern teamsite using SharePoint Online Management Shell or PnP PowerShell
+#### Provision a modern team site using SharePoint Online Management Shell or PnP PowerShell

 It is also possible to create a modern site which is not connected to a Group using PowerShell.
 Either by using the PnP PowerShell cmdlets or the SharePoint Online Management Shell.